Fall 2023 Course Offerings

 Courses include a rich variety of activities and skills, as well as academic subjects, and all are taught by experts volunteering their time.
 Members may take as many as they choose for one membership fee of $45 and organization membership fee of $100.

 Busy schedule?
-Most Zoom classes are recorded for later viewing by members.
+Most Zoom classes are recorded on YouTube for later viewing by members.

 .